maartenflippo/f1tv-tweaks/README.md

  - [ ] Configurable key map
  - [x] Different page layout

+# Build & Run
+If you have the repository cloned, run `npm install` to install the project dependencies.

+Then, the command
+ * `npm run build` will build a submittable ZIP file from the source.
+ * `npm run dev` will run rollup in watch mode.

 ## License
 This code is licensed under the MIT license.